MicrosoftDocs/IntuneDocs.pl-pl/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## <a name="deploy-the-client-software-manually"></a>Ręczne wdrażanie oprogramowania klienckiego

-Na komputerze przejdź do folderu, w którym znajdują się pliki instalacji oprogramowania klienckiego.
+Na komputerach, na których ma zostać zainstalowane oprogramowanie klienckie, przejdź do folderu, w którym znajdują się jego pliki instalacyjne.
 Następnie uruchom plik **Microsoft_Intune_Setup.exe**, aby zainstalować oprogramowanie klienckie.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.